felenitaribeiro/deepRetinotopy_TheToolbox/README.md

 # DeepRetinotopy -- The toolbox
-This repository contains (restructured) code for the general use of deepRetinotopy with a command line interface.
+This repository contains code for the general use of deepRetinotopy with a command line interface.

 ## Table of Contents
 * [Requirements](#installation-and-requirements)